eleu-u/cproj/README.md

 # usage

-copies a folder from the templates path and renames it
+copies a folder from the templates path and renames it (if the template argument is not provided, "c" will be used)

 new project example: